RSGerrish/cv-project/README.md

 - Authorization added

 Updates and Features to come:
-- Error handling
+- Error handling - 50% complete
-- CSS facelift
+- CSS facelift - 80% complete
 - Ability to save CV as PDF
 - Ability to print CV